 Putting my hands up in surrender, I hope he takes it as a sign that I’m no threat.
 I use all the self-control I must to keep my smile of joy concealed.

 He lets go of me and straightens out my tee trying to smooth the wrinkles out that he made.
 As he brushes off my shoulders he explains, “My family is a mess.”
 He steps back from me and digs his hands in his pockets, staring at the scuffed tile floor.
 “Saturday night, after she tells us at dinner, she believes in the real Jesus Christ, we had to rush her to the ER.
 She had a miscarriage.
-A vanishing twin, or I guess triplet.
+A vanishing twin, or something like that.
 I don’t know.
 She claims your God saved her baby and gave it back to her.
 We won’t know if the doctors are right or if she’s right until the baby is born and they can examine the placenta.”
 Gazing back up at me, he tells me, “Mom won’t be at the house at 4.
 Dad can’t make it home until 4:20.
 I’m going to the movies with my friends after school.
 You have 20 minutes to fix my family.
 To get my dad to stop being a jerk, making my mom miserable because she has to listen to him, and prevent my sister from ending up in the ER again.”

 Shaking my head no, I admit, “I’m only going to support her new faith, not discourage it.”